Introduction to the CCS

-The Conversation Context Service is a cloud-based repository for storing and retrieving session state attributes, so they can be used throughout the conversational journey.
+The Conversation Context Service (CCS) is a cloud-based repository for storing and retrieving session state attributes, so they can be used throughout the conversational journey.
 This allows for continuity in conversations as context can be transferred between agents and bots, enabling a warm hand-off.
 The attributes are stored as key/value pairs.

 All update operations return a Boolean status.
 It is the bot developer's responsibility to ensure the operation was executed successfully.

-Get started - Set up the Conversation Context Service
+Get started - Set up the CCS

 To enable the Conversation Context Service API for your account: